GuilhermoCampos/GuilhermoCampos/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 📫 How to reach me: ...
 - 😄 Pronouns: ...
 -->
 - 🔭 I’m currently working on Mercantil do Brasil
-- 🌱 I’m currently learning C#, SQL, WEB, AI
+- 🌱 I’m currently learning Next.js, React, Artificial Neural Network
-- 💬 Ask me about Hardware Specs
+- 💬 Ask me about Anything
 - ⚡ Fun fact: Maybe cows and pigs still dont know how to fly
+- 📫 How to reach me: guilhermo.ibo.campos@gmail.com